DeNA/PacketProxy/README.md

 # Features

 - **Full featured local proxy tool**
-  - History and filtering of packets' data
+  - History and filtering of packets
-  - Show, search, modify, and diff packets' data
+  - Show, search, modify, and diff packets
   - Interception
   - Modify and resend
 - **Handling not only HTTP/HTTPS, but also TCP/UDP connection**
-  - Major protocols such as HTTP, HTTPS, WebSOcket, FireBase, MQTT, Protocol Buffers, MessagePack and CBOR are built-in
+  - Major protocols such as HTTP1, HTTP2, HTTPS, WebSocket, FireBase, MQTT, Protocol Buffers, MessagePack and CBOR are built-in
   - You can Make a plugin for new protocols easily
 - **Features for a manual application penetration test**
   - Send concurrent multiple packets for a DB transaction test